akka/akka/akka-docs/src/main/paradox/persistence-fsm.md

 :  @@snip [PersistentFsmToTypedMigrationCompileOnlyTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/PersistentFsmToTypedMigrationCompileOnlyTest.java) { #snapshot-adapter }

 That concludes all the steps to allow an @apidoc[EventSourcedBehavior] to read a `PersistentFSM`'s data.
 Once the new code has been running you can not roll back as the PersistentFSM will not be able to read data written by Persistence Typed.

-This means that if using persistence with Cluster Sharding a full shutdown is required as shards can move between new and old nodes.
+@@@ note

+There is one case where @ref:[a full shutdown and startup is required](additional/rolling-updates.md#migrating-from-persistentfsm-to-eventsourcedbehavior).

+@@@